Pollution caused by construction sites. Is this solvable?

 Rules and clearances for Construction projects

-The Ministry of Environment and Forest has made it mandatory to obtain environmental clearances for construction projects having covered built-up area greater than 20,000 sq.m.
+The Ministry of Environment and Forest has made it mandatory to obtain environmental clearances for construction projects having a covered built-up area greater than 20,000 sq.m.

-• Construction material at the site and on the vehicles that carry them should be properly covered.
+- Construction material at the site and on the vehicles that carry them should be properly covered.

-• Keeping the ground at construction sites wet to let the dust settle and inhibit it from spreading.
+- Keeping the ground at construction sites wet to let the dust settle and inhibit it from spreading.

-• Littering or obstruction to public drains, water bodies, traffic and direct dumping of construction and demolition (C&D) waste in landfill sites should not be done.
+- Littering or obstruction to public drains, water bodies, traffic, and direct dumping of construction and demolition (C&D) waste in landfill sites should not be done.

 The way forward

-For real results, we need both a stick and a carrot solution along with citizen participation.
+For real results, we need both a stick and a carrot solution, along with citizen participation.

-The Green Building Movement by the Indian Green Building Council(IGBC) part of Confederation of Indian Industry (CII) has rating systems such as:
+The Green Building Movement by the Indian Green Building Council (IGBC), part of the Confederation of Indian Industry (CII), has rating systems such as:

-• National Rating System - GRIHA initially conceived and developed by TERI (The Energy & Resource Institute) has criteria categorized into (i) Site Planning during building planning and construction stage (ii) Water Conservation (iii) Energy Efficiency (iv) Waste Management (v) Environment for good health and wellbeing.
+- National Rating System - GRIHA, initially conceived and developed by TERI (The Energy & Resource Institute), has criteria categorized into: (i) Site Planning during building planning and construction stage; (ii) Water Conservation; (iii) Energy Efficiency; (iv) Waste Management; (v) Environment for good health and well-being.

 In Conclusion